 Source: Roasted Carrot and Tofu Burgers

 Roasted carrot and tofu burgers with sliced tomatoes and avocado might be your answer for a better veggie burger.
-They’re so colorful with chopped parsley and toasted sesame seeds contributing to the orange of the main ingredient.
+They’re so colorful with chopped parsley and toasted sesame seeds contributing to the orange as the main ingredient.
 Many people are open to trying a veggie burger and are disappointed when they try them.
 Either the patty tries too hard to mimic meat or it’s just a flavorless blob on a bun.
 That’s not the case with these Roasted Carrot and Tofu Burgers by Lydia Filgueras!
 Say goodbye to boring veggie burgers!

 9. Western Bacon Burger